sadeedameen/sadeedameen.github.io/README.md

 ## About Me

 Hi!
-I'm Sadeed Ameen, a passionate and experienced developer specializing in no-code/low-code solutions, with a focus on Bubble.io and Airtable.
-I have a strong background in creating efficient, user-friendly applications and integrating various tools and APIs to enhance functionality.
-I am also proficient in AI Voice Agent (VAPI), which I have used to develop innovative solutions for businesses.
+I'm Sadeed Ameen, a passionate and experienced developer specializing in no-code/low-code solutions, with a strong focus on Bubble.io and Airtable.
+I have a proven track record of creating efficient, user-friendly applications and seamlessly integrating various tools and APIs to enhance functionality.
+My expertise extends to AI Voice Agent (VAPI), where I've developed innovative solutions that drive business success.

 ## Skills and Expertise